 This screening is presented in partnership with Hell Gate – our favorite worker-owned news outlet about New York City.
 Limited free tickets for Hell Gate Supporters & Believers.

-Doors at 7:30pm.
-Screening at 8:30pm
+Doors at 7:00pm with food by Brothers.
+Screening at 8:30pm.